vmgltd/hlr-lookup-api-ruby-sdk/README.md

 This SDK implements the REST API documented at https://www.hlr-lookups.com/en/api-docs

-For SDKs in different languages, see https://www.hlr-lookups.com/en/sdks
+For SDKs in other programming languages, see https://www.hlr-lookups.com/en/sdks

 Requirements
 ------------